Running ICON#

 Please note that this description applies to the NWP Physics Package.

 External parameter datasets contain topological and climatological data that is assumed to be constant during a typical NWP integration.
 These datasets are aggregated to a given ICON grid using the EXTPAR Software.
-Like for the grid files, a more detailed description is given in the Necessary Input Data section of the ICON Tutorial 2024.
+Further information is available in the EXTPAR Documentation and in the Necessary Input Data section of the ICON Tutorial.

 Initial & Boundary Data#